jmrozanec/trino-teradata-connector/README.md

 ## Related resources
-Below we list resources related to Prestor connectors.
+Below we list resources related to Presto connectors.
 If you wrote a Presto connector to any database, we want to hear from you!

 * [Prestogres: connecting postgres to Presto](http://www.slideshare.net/frsyuki/presto-meetup)